mahbuba01/Competitive-Programming-Tips/README.md

 Instead of random debugging, do a proper dry-run, it helps catch 50% of bugs before you even run the code.

-# Programming Contests:
+# Programming Contests

 NHSPC, BdOI, IOI, APIO, IUPC, NCPC, ACM ICPC, Meta Hacker Cup, ACM ICFP, NGPC.

 1. NHSPC: For high school and college students, Polytechnic first & second year.
 2. BdOI, APIO, IOI: For school and college students.
-Language (IOI)->
+Language (IOI) →

 • For the past sessions (till 2015): C, C++, Pascal.

 • But (Since 2017): C++, Java, Pascal.

-3. NCPC, IUPC, ICPC Dhaka Regional > ICPC Asia West > ICPC World Final - You can't participate in the same year: in more than 2 teams and "at more than 2 regionals.(for Asia)"
+4. NCPC, IUPC, ICPC Dhaka Regional > ICPC Asia West > ICPC World Final - You can't participate in the same year: in more than 2 teams and "at more than 2 regionals. (for Asia)"
-4. Meta Hacker Cup: Open to everyone, consists of three rounds: Qualification, Elimination, and Final.
+5. Meta Hacker Cup: Open to everyone, consists of three rounds: Qualification, Elimination, and Final.
-5. ACM ICFP: Virtual coding contest, any programming language can be used.
+6. ACM ICFP: Virtual coding contest, any programming language can be used.
-6. NGPC: For female students in high school, college, and university.
+7. NGPC: For female students in high school, college and university.
 Rules similar to ICPC.

 Note:
-Google Code Jam, Hash Code, Kick Start, and TCO (Topcoder Open) contests are no longer held.
+Google Code Jam, Hash Code, Kick Start and TCO (Topcoder Open) contests are no longer held.

 # Extra: Some interesting things in Programming